fvanevski/knowledge_agent/README.md

 - **[json-repair](https://pypi.org/project/json-repair/)**: Used for repairing malformed JSON.
 - **[requests](https://pypi.org/project/requests/)**: Used for making HTTP requests to download web content.
 - **[pdfplumber](https://pypi.org/project/pdfplumber/)**: Used for extracting text from PDF documents.
+- **[Trafilatura](https://trafilatura.readthedocs.io/)**: Used as the primary tool for fast and accurate extraction of main content from HTML.
+- **[Playwright](https://playwright.dev/)**: Used as a fallback for rendering and extracting content from complex, JavaScript-heavy websites.
 - **[beautifulsoup4](https://pypi.org/project/beautifulsoup4/)**: Used for parsing HTML content.
 - **[html2text](https://pypi.org/project/html2text/)**: Used for converting HTML to markdown.
+- **[tiktoken](https://github.com/openai/tiktoken)**: Used for counting tokens to ensure content fits within the LLM's context window.

 ### Agent Roles

 - **Analyst**: Identifies knowledge gaps and stale information in the knowledge base by analyzing its content and structure.
 - **Researcher**: Acts as the primary research arm of the agent.
 It breaks down research tasks and manages the entire content acquisition pipeline:
-    - **Planner**: Creates a strategic search plan using advanced search operators to target information effectively.
+    - **Planner**: Creates a strategic, diversified search plan using advanced search operators.
-    - **Content Processor**: Fetches raw documents (PDF, HTML, etc.), processes them into clean markdown, and stores both the raw and processed versions in the database.
+    - **Content Processor**: Uses a hybrid strategy to extract clean, reader-mode content.
+It first tries the fast and accurate `trafilatura` library, and if that fails to return quality content, it falls back to a full browser rendering with `Playwright` to handle complex, JavaScript-heavy sites.
     - **Refiner**: If the initial search plan is unsuccessful, the refiner adjusts the strategy to find the missing information.
     - **Summarizer**: Generates a concise summary from the clean markdown content.
+Before summarizing, the content is passed through a filter that truncates it to a safe token limit (16k) to ensure efficiency and prevent context window errors.
 - **Auditor**: Scans the knowledge graph for data quality issues like duplicate entities, inconsistent naming, and messy relationships.
 - **Fixer**: Corrects the data quality issues identified by the Auditor, with a human approval step for destructive operations.
 - **Advisor**: Analyzes recurring error patterns and suggests improvements to the LightRAG system's configuration to prevent future issues.